carlosshi1/CMPLXSY-ALT-CA/readme.md

 }
 ```
 ### Changing the Shape
 The Nature of Code chapter insinuates that we should not be bound by the shape of the cell.
-So I tried implementing hexagons instead.
+So I tried implementing hexagons for other artworks.
 This is a snippet in the draw function.
 ```js
 hexagon((generation%2) * w + 2 * i * w, generation * (w + 5), w, 1);
 ```